How does Codacy support Bitbucket Cloud?¶

 If you have repositories that don't belong to any team, you can still add those on Codacy directly under My Repositories.

 Currently, the integration between Codacy and Bitbucket Cloud has the following limitations:

 - Users that are deleted from Bitbucket Cloud are not automatically removed from Codacy.
 These users must be manually removed from Codacy, namely to ensure that Codacy only bills seats corresponding to active users.

 - Deleted teams and repositories are not automatically deleted from Codacy.
 However, you can manually delete the corresponding Organizations or repositories from Codacy.

-- Renamed Team workspace IDs are not automatically renamed on Codacy, causing Codacy to stop analyzing the repositories in those teams.
+- Renamed Team workspace IDs aren't automatically renamed on Codacy, causing Codacy to stop analyzing the repositories in those teams.
 You must click the button “Synchronize” in the settings of the corresponding Organization on Codacy to synchronize the workspace ID and resume the analysis of the repositories.